emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 ## How to Use

 - Left-click a node to change its faction ownership.
-- Right-click a node to see the path the mob on that node will take and which node it's targeting.
+- Right-click a node to mark it as being occupied by a mob.
+One click gives it a normal mob (small dot) and a second click gives it a deathstack (large dot).
-- Experimental: Ctrl + right-click a node to mark the node as occupied.
-Useful for accounting for obstructed paths, but no data exists yet to back up the predictions.
-Do not rely on this, but feel free to compare the predictions against actual enemy movement.
+- Once you have your map in the desired state, just click the big orange button.
+This will show the expected enemy turn movements.
+Clicking elsewhere will revert back to the pre-calculation view.

 ## Disclaimer